 At the end of this course, you will understand the advantages and disadvantages, bandwidth speed, limitations, maximum transmission length and application of each of the following protocols:

-These concepts are important because you cannot use any protocol you wish for any applications.
+These theoretical concepts are important because you cannot use any protocol you wish for any applications.
 For example it is common knowledge that CAN BUS is best suited for automobile applications due to its reliability and robustness, hence using I2C or SPI would be at bad choice for this application.
 Another example would be for networking applications, Ethernet protocol is best suited for this as we know and USB would not be able to cope as network protocol.
 To transfer massive amount of data such as images or video, you will learn why you cannot use UART but rather PCIe provides you more than enough bandwidth to transfer up to 4K video.
 This course covers how these protocols work and why they are so useful for their applications.

 So if you are ready to get started, click on the take this course button and we'll get started with the main concepts.
 If for whatever reason you are not happy, you are covered by Udemy’s 30 day money back guarantee, full refund, no hassles...period!